freeCodeCamp/guide/src/pages/articles/javascript/array/array-from/index.md

 ---
-title: javaScript Array Length Property
+title: Array From
 ---
-## javaScript Array Length Property
+## Array From

 This is a stub.
-[Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/javascript/javascript-array-length-property/index.md).
+[Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/javascript/array/array-from/index.md).

 [This quick style guide will help ensure your pull request gets accepted](https://github.com/freecodecamp/guides/blob/master/README.md).